-I’d like to take this opportunity to offer a trigger warning.
-The rest of this article isn’t for the easily squeamish or those in early recovery from self-harm or eating disorders.
+Please note, we want to take this opportunity to offer a trigger warning.
+The rest of this article isn’t for the easily squeamish or early recovery from self-harm or eating disorders.
 While Instagram’s pro-self-harm fight continues, social media is an ever-evolving tool that many know how to manipulate to their advantage.

-For as long as the internet’s been around, there’ve been people posting inappropriate pictures and advocating for taboo practices.
-That’s the price that an unrestricted access to information brings with it.
+Since the internet’s been around, there’ve been people posting inappropriate pictures and advocating for illegal practices.
+That’s the price that unrestricted access to information brings with it.

 Since the banning of hashtags isn’t the only solution, Instagram is testing the waters to see if eliminating the “likes” feature from their platform will make people more mindful.
 As Huffington Post’s Lauren Duca says, “…people stop placing value on the ‘likes’ they receive on social networks and begin to redirect that energy in healthier, more appropriate ways” (Medical Daily).

 In Instagram’s defense, they’ve put content warnings on all the above terms.
 When a user searches for, say, #anorexia, a box pops up with an option to continue or learn more about eating disorders.

-“It is important to note that this guideline does not extend to accounts created to constructively discuss, or document personal experiences that show any form of self-harm where the intention is recovery or open discussion.
-While we strongly encourage people to seek help for themselves or loved ones who are suffering, we understand the importance of communication as a form of support, in order to create awareness and to assist in recovery.”
+“It is important to note that this guideline does not extend to accounts created to discuss constructively, or personal document experiences that show any form of self-harm where the intention is recovery or open discussion.
+While we strongly encourage people to seek help for themselves or loved ones who are suffering, we understand the importance of communication as a form of support to create awareness and assist in recovery.”

 It’s not all doom and gloom on Instagram.
-While there are many pro ED and self-harm hashtags, there are just as many recovery hashtags.
+While there are many pro-eating disorders and self-harm hashtags, there are just as many recovery hashtags.

-If you’re in recovery, or for that matter still struggling, feel free to check out Lighthouse Recovery Institute’s Instagram.
+If you’re in recovery or still struggling, please check out Lighthouse Recovery Institute’s Instagram.
 We have a sister Instagram just for women, too.
 Find us at @lighthouserecoveryinstitute and @sobrietyforwomen.

 And remember, #WeCanAllChange!